wp-plugins/jogar-mais-social-share-buttons/readme.txt

 = 1.4.0 =

-* New: Preparing plugin for internationalization
+* New: Preparing for internationalization
 * New: Adding English translation
 * New: Adding Spanish translation
 * New: Change button style theme 3